-Congressman Alan Lowenthal (CA-47), chair of the House Natural Resource Committee’s (HNRC) Energy and Mineral Resource subcommittee, joined with leaders of the HNRC today to demand the administration suspend any further action on a massive Alaska oil development that could see the Department of the Interior expand to cover three-quarters of the nation’s largest piece of unprotected wilderness.
+Congressman Alan Lowenthal (CA-47), chair of the House Natural Resource Committee’s (HNRC) Energy and Mineral Resource subcommittee, joined with leaders of the HNRC today to demand the administration suspend any further action on a massive oil development project in Alaska.

 The Members wrote, “It is unacceptable for the Bureau of Land Management (BLM) to move forward with the Willow Plan public comment periods, public meetings, and subsistence hearings in the middle of a global pandemic that is especially dangerous to rural Alaska communities.”

 The letter points out that a recent attempt at a virtual public meeting for North Slope residents on the project by the Bureau of Land Management was plagued by technological glitches and bandwidth constraints, and during the current pandemic, in-person meetings run counter to social distancing protocols.
 BLM has already lost a court case by failing to provide adequate public comment opportunities for oil and gas projects, and the Members point out that they believe the supplemental EIS could face similar legal risk.

 The Members add, “BLM has failed to recognize the cumulative infrastructure and development impacts ConocoPhillips’ oil and gas project will have on the region.
 Neither the draft EIS nor the SDEIS is sufficient to fulfill BLM’s NEPA requirement to consider a reasonable range of alternatives.
 Furthermore, the SDEIS fails to consider any alternatives that are protective of sensitive resources in the region.”